ABOUT

 LOCAL COMMUNITIES

-Each partner is establishing or deepening the relationship with members of their local communities through a training artistic process, that will lead to a production approach.
-The challenge is to foreground marginalised voices and share new stories on gender, with relevance to new dance audiences.
+Each partner established or deepened the relationship with members of their local communities through a training artistic process, that led to a production approach.
+The challenge was to foreground marginalised voices and share new stories on gender, with relevance to new dance audiences.

-The communities are the core of a co-design process, together with 16 dancemakers, 9 artistic directors, 8 audience developers, 11 project managers, 3 academic researchers and 1 artistic advisor.
+The communities were the core of a co-design process, together with 16 dancemakers, 9 artistic directors, 8 audience developers, 11 project managers, 3 academic researchers and 1 artistic advisor.

 DANCE MAKERS

-Gestures, movements, voice and body will be the means by which the artists will guide the community members to explore and reflect on gender issues.
+Gestures, movements, voice and body were means by which the artists guided the community members to explore and reflect on gender issues.

-One rooted dance maker per partner will stimulate the local community throughout a year.
-The travelling dance makers will contaminate the reflections carried out by the individual communities.
-After a residency in their own country, they will make a co-design residency abroad, in fact a production participated by the community.
+One rooted dance maker per partner stimulated the local community throughout a year.
+The travelling dance makers contaminated the reflections carried out by the individual communities.
+After a residency in their own country, they made a co-design residency abroad, in fact a production participated by the community.

 RESEARCH